The Fair Debt Collection Practices Act (FDCPA): 6 ways it protects you

 Collection agencies have a reputation for being abusive and unethical in how they treat consumers.
 This isn’t the case with all of them, but there have been so many issues with collection agencies that legislation was passed to protect consumers from abusive debt collection practices.

-Today, debt collection agencies must adhere to these regulations so that they don’t violate terms set in place by the Fair Debt Collection Practices Act (FDCPA).
-If debtors are harassed, the debt collection company and the individual collector responsible could face a lawsuit and legal fees.
+Today, collection agencies must adhere to debt collection laws so that they don’t violate terms set in place by the Fair Debt Collection Practices Act (FDCPA).
+If debtors are harassed, the debt collection company and the individual debt collector responsible for that behavior could face a lawsuit and imposition of legal fees.

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that protects consumers from debt collecting agencies.
-In the past, debt collectors would often make threats against consumers, such as sending them to jail for not paying their debts or sending the police after them if they didn’t pay immediately over the phone.
+Prior to this law, debt collectors would often make threats against consumers, saying that they would send them to jail for not paying their debts or send the police after them if they didn’t pay immediately over the phone.

-The Federal Trade Commission (FTC) put an end to these aggressive practices by passing the FDCPA in 1977, which limits how often debt collectors can contact debtors.
-It also puts more power in the hands of the consumer in the event that a debt collection agency violates the terms of the FDCPA.
+In 1977, the Federal Trade Commission (FTC) put an end to these aggressive practices by passing the FDCPA, which limits how often debt collectors can contact debtors.
+The act also puts more power in the hands of the consumer in the event that a debt collection agency violates the terms of the FDCPA.

-The debt collection agencies then try to collect the outstanding balance from the consumer.
-It’s worth mentioning that the FDCPA applies to personal debt, not debts that have been incurred by businesses.
+The debt collection agencies usually buy the debt for less than it is worth and then try to collect the outstanding balance from the consumer to get more than their money back.
+While there are agencies that handle both private and commercial debt, it’s worth mentioning that the FDCPA only applies to personal debt, not debts that have been incurred by businesses.

 The FDCPA gives consumers certain rights and provides standards for acceptable third-party collections behavior.
 Essentially, debt agencies cannot engage in deceptive, unfair or abusive tactics to coerce you into paying back a debt.

 When debt collectors contact you, they can’t harass you.
-The act states that behavior that has “intent to annoy, abuse, or harass any person” is not allowed.
-As mentioned, this doesn’t always prevent such behavior, but it is useful to know your rights just in case.
+The act states that behavior that has “intent to annoy, abuse, or harass any person” is not allowed, so things like using profanity or calling someone excessively are unacceptable.
+(Starting in fall 2021, debt collectors will be limited to calling no more than seven times in a week.)
+As mentioned, this doesn’t always prevent such behavior, but it is useful to know your rights so you can assert them with any problematic debt collectors.

-Collectors are prohibited from telephoning you if you ask in writing not to be contacted via phone.
+Additionally, a debt collector shouldn’t contact you outside the hours of 8 a.m. and 9 p.m., they shouldn’t contact you at work once you have asked them not to and they shouldn’t call you if you ask not to be contacted via phone.
+Make sure you submit all requests regarding a debt collector’s contact with you in writing so they are enforceable.
 If you have an attorney to represent you, then all communication must be conducted with the attorney rather than you.

 The FDCPA specifies that debt collectors must always include disclaimers such as “This correspondence is an attempt to collect a debt.”
 Before the FDCPA, collectors weren’t always forthcoming with their purpose of communicating with debtors.

-If a collection agency doesn't state their purpose right away when communicating with a debtor, whether that communication is written or verbal, then they are violating your federal civil rights.
+If a collection agency doesn’t state their purpose right away when communicating with a debtor, whether that communication is written or verbal, then they are violating that person’s federal civil rights.

 Collection agencies also cannot threaten legal action unless they fully intend to follow through with filing a lawsuit.
 Threatening to sue is one technique collection agencies have used to scare people, but this isn’t allowed unless legal action is already in motion to do so.

 As for identity misrepresentation, this includes sending letters that look like official government correspondence.
-Another way these agencies have historically intimidated consumers is to make out that they have some form of authority, such as sending debtors to prison, which they can’t do.
+Another way these agencies have historically intimidated consumers is by indicating that they have some form of authority to do things like sending debtors to prison, which they can’t do.
 The FDCPA protects you from such nefarious tactics.

 The debt collector is still free to engage the legal system in order to collect outstanding debts, and they may advise the debtor of the steps they intend to take along those lines.
 Bear in mind that the collector can still contact the debtor in writing, especially if they plan to move forward with legal proceedings.